Oyster card: Underground, Overground, Elizabeth line, National Rail and DLR

 Oyster card pay-as-you-go users must "touch in" at the start of a journey by London Underground, London Overground, Elizabeth line, National Rail or DLR, and "touch out" again at the end.
 The Oyster card readers automatically calculate the correct fare based on the start and end points of the journey and deduct that fare from the Oyster card.
 Pay-as-you-go funds are also used to cover any additional fares due from season ticket holders who have travelled outside the valid zones of their season ticket (see Travelcards above).
-All these services belong to the same network, users should only touch in once at the beginning of the journey and touch out once at the end of the journey, regardless of the number of changes between Underground, Overground, Elizabeth line, National Rail or DLR trains, unless the change of trains require the user to leave the station and re-enter the system.
+All these services belong to the same network; users should only touch in once at the beginning of the journey and touch out once at the end of the journey, regardless of the number of changes between Underground, Overground, Elizabeth line, National Rail or DLR trains, unless the change of trains requires the user to leave the station and re-enter the system.

 Passengers enter or exit most London Underground stations through ticket barriers which are operated by scanning an Oyster card or inserting a valid ticket.
 Some tube stations (such as those at National Rail interchanges) and DLR stations have standalone validators with no barriers.
 In both instances, pay-as-you-go users are required to touch in and out.

 Buses

 Oyster validators are placed at entrances on London buses.

 Users must touch the Oyster card only once at the point of boarding: as London buses have a flat fare of £1.75 (which allows for unlimited bus and tram journeys started within 62 minutes from the point of touching in), there is no need to calculate an end point of the journey.

 Cash payment has not been accepted on London buses since 6 July 2014, with TfL heavily promoting the use of a contactless card or Oyster card.
-All major cards which carry the 'contactless symbol' are accepted, as is payment by mobile phone payment app.
+All major cards which carry the 'contactless symbol' are accepted, as is payment by mobile phone app.

 As London buses do not accept cash payments, TfL introduced a "one more journey" incentive on Oyster cards allowing passengers to take a bus if their cards do not have enough credit to pay for a journey (but not a negative balance).
 This may lead to a negative balance until the card is topped up later.
 When using the 'one more journey' feature, customers receive an emergency fare advice slip to acknowledge that the Oyster 'One More Journey' feature has been used and to remind them that their card needs to be topped up before another journey can be made.
 It was estimated in 2014 that by eliminating cash from buses, TfL would save £103m by the year 2023, to be reinvested into the capital.

 Some London bus routes cross outside the Greater London boundary before reaching their terminus.
 Pay-as-you-go users are permitted to travel the full length of these routes on buses operated as part of the London Bus network, even to destinations some distance outside Greater London.